 1. eToro - Top Rated Social Trading Platform

 eToro is one of the most popular social trading platforms in the online space.
 There are thousands of assets and markets to choose from like cryptocurrencies, commodities, indices, ETFs, stocks and of course forex.
 This platform has a variety of pairs to trade, including a good selection of minors, majors and exotics.
 Only real cryptos are available to US users.

-All forex pairs can be traded completely commission-free.
 In addition to that, you can expect super-tight spreads.
 It’s crucial that you remember that you need to watch out for overnight financing fees, like with any brokerage.
 When it comes to the platform and the eToro app - they are outstanding.
 Both are really easy to navigate for users of any skill level.

 eToro really shines when it comes to forex, but on top of that, you can trade in a completely passive manner by utilising the platform's ‘copy trading’ function.
 In a nutshell, this allows you to select an experienced forex trader from the hundreds of vetted investors on the site, and ‘copy’ their portfolio.
 Each time that person buys or sells, it will be reflected in your own portfolio.
 Although it will be relative to the amount you’ve invested in the 'copy trader'.